The Neopian Times

 But the makeovers didn't stop there; a while after that came an even newer style and with it, a vast improvement.
 Viewable here, it was given a Guild Spotlight and a yellow and white theme, going on for well over a hundred issues.
 Unfortunately, Mr. Shankly decided to retire in the middle of it.
 He was a man characterized by his love of dung, and in issue number seventy-five, the very last he was the Editor of, several of the entries were focused on dung in dedication to him.
 Felicia, better known as our dear Miss Snowflake, took over; she's mainly known for the white wedding dress she's always wearing, which started when she decided to wear it for her staff photograph, and so got the name Snowflake.

 She continued to be the editor for a long, long time, being featured in countless comics and stories in her signature apparel.
 Issue number 150, forty-six issues before her retirement, was when the current Times style was implemented and when people finally got to see an excellent layout and the blue and white colouring scheme.
 Later, when Snowflake retired, her assistant Darcy, or Droplet, took over the entire paper.
 Droplet headed the Times for many years before leaving, putting a new face, Country Queen, in charge.
+Since then, a new Editor by the name of Scrappy has taken Country Queen's place.

 The White Weewoo